UMR’s community charity efforts under Emergency Response include –

-The UMR Emergency Response uses comprehensive fundamentals of planning to develop emergency operations and efforts in the areas of preparedness, education, response, recovery, and mitigation.
+The program uses the basic concept of planning to develop emergency operations.
+The areas include preparation, education, response, recovery, and mitigation.

 UMR Emergency Response Strategic Areas of Operation and Programs:

-- Response: putting preparedness plans into action, response activities, sustaining life
+By putting preparation plans into action, response activities, and comfort in life.

-- Recovery: recovery activities, financial assistance for survivors, relief programing
+It includes recovery activities, financial help for survivors, and a relief program.

-- Education: training and educating the public and/or volunteers on areas of emergency response
+By training and educating the public.
+And volunteers in areas of emergency response.

-Working under national preparedness policies for disasters or major incidents, UMR:
+Working under national preparation policies for disasters or major incidents, UMR: